prantlf/karma-nyan-reporter/README.md

 Options
 =========

 If you want to suppress the stack trace at the end of the test run you can use the suppressErrorReport option.
+If you want to suppress the browser console log at the end of the test run you can use the suppressBrowserLogs option.

 ```js
 // karma.conf.js